 Searches help identify issues that aren’t visible during a viewing, such as:

-They form a crucial safety net, protecting you from unexpected costs or complications later down the line.
+They form a crucial safety net, with the aim of protecting you from unexpected costs or complications later down the line.

 Why Searches Are Important

-Property allow you to make informed decisions with clarity.
+Property searches allow you to make informed decisions with clarity.

 The Main Types of Property Searches